 The searcher profile may also include information the searcher has implicitly revealed.
 For example, a searcher who frequently searches for model trains may have a searcher profile showing an interest in model trains.
-In addition, the searcher may have been provided with the opportunity to opt-in or opt-out of data collection and storage activities.
+In addition, the searcher may have the opportunity to opt-in or opt-out of data collection and storage activities.

 The process can determine search results associated with locations in proximity to the first location.

 I have written about previous patents from Google involving predictive search results.
 There are a number of reasons why Google will show predictive search suggestions.
 Here are some of those posts: